Wellbeing of Architects

 Full program description

-Wellbeing is an increasingly important topic in the field of architecture and architectural education.
-It is a critical aspect of a healthy and sustainable profession.
-Widespread and widely accepted, a lack of focus on wellbeing has negative impacts on the architecture profession.
-Many architects and students of architecture work long hours, often under tight deadlines and high stress levels, which can lead to burnout, poor mental health, and physical health problems.
+Wellbeing is an increasingly important and widely-discussed topic in the field of architecture and architectural education.
+It is a critical aspect of a healthy and sustainable profession, and increasingly accepted that a lack of focus on wellbeing has negative impacts on the architecture profession as a whole.
+Many architects and students of architecture work long hours, often under tight deadlines and high stress levels, sometimes with poor remuneration, which cumulatively can lead to burnout, disengagement, and poor mental health.

-This CPD will aim to make practical improvements, promoting work-life balance and strategies to create healthier work environments to improve wellbeing outcomes.
+This CPD course will aim to increase understanding of the conditions that lead to mental health pressure on those who work in architecture.
+Moving beyond re-describing the problem, the course looks to intervene towards practical improvements, promoting work-life balance and strategies to create healthier work environments, and ultimately to improve wellbeing outcomes in architecture.

 The proposed topics of the CPD will include:

-Psychological Safety: WHS legislative protections, flexibility and work-life balance, HR support in small practice, supporting neurodiversity and disability, acknowledging intersectional experiences of class, race and gender
+This module will cover Work Health and Safety legislative protections, flexibility and work-life balance, HR support across all practice types, supporting neurodiversity and disability, and acknowledging intersectional experiences of class, race and gender in the profession.

 This CPD will be launched in early 2024.
 Register your interest by filling in this form